 Epilogue

-Editing this video after having time to reflect on this experience, I have some additional learnings to share.
+After reflecting on this experience, I have some additional learnings to share.

 Running 30K at personal record (PR) pace a week before the race was a mistake.
-In the moment, I misread the unusually fast pace as a sign that I was peaking, when it should have been a cue to back off.
+At the moment, I misread the unusually fast pace as a sign that I was peaking, when it should have been a cue to back off.
 A shorter effort—somewhere between 15K and 25K—may have been smarter.
-At the time, I rationalized it by comparing the 30K to running a half marathon a week before a full marathon.
+At the time, I rationalized it by comparing the 30K to running a half-marathon a week before a full marathon.
 But that’s not a fair comparison.
 A 50-mile race is about 80K, so the halfway point would be 40K.
 By that math, 30K is only 37% of the full distance, equivalent to running a 10-miler a week out from a marathon.
 That kind of long(ish) run would typically be fine during a taper.
 What I missed—until I reviewed the footage—was the recovery time: 53 hours.
 That’s too long.
 Ideally, this run should have delivered just enough stress to keep the edge sharp, without overreaching.
 A properly timed, well-executed effort should have required less than 30 hours to bounce back—ideally around 24.
 So, if I had to do it again, I would either run 30K at my goal race pace (or slightly faster, not dramatically faster) or run the faster pace for a shorter distance.

 In the early stages of the race, I got swept up in the moment and tried to match—or even outpace—the runners around me.
 In hindsight, I should have taken a more conservative approach during the opening 5K and let the crowd pull ahead.
 Starting slower might have helped me in the long run.
 It’s easy to get caught up in the excitement, so this is a lesson I need to keep reminding myself of.